Logo

 An open-world spy game where you have to free occupied Paris during WWII.
 Interestingly, the game begins in black-and-white and turns to color as you liberate each section of the city.
 Originally released in 2009 and has been on GOG for a while but only came to Steam recently in March 2024

 This is a comedic take on the spy genre, satirizing James Bond and Mission: Impossible.
-As a text-based interactive novel, they consist of choice-based gameplay like Alpha Protocol rather than the action-heavy gameplay typical in spy video games.
-In each installment (which are all designed to be standalone adventures), you play as a secret agent going toe-to-toe with a maniacal madman who's bent on taking over the world, so it's up to you to use your top-notch spy skills to save the day.
+As text-based interactive novels, these games consist of choice-based gameplay like Alpha Protocol rather than the action-heavy gameplay typical in spy video games.
+In each installment (which are all designed to be standalone adventures), you play as a secret agent tasked with stopping a maniacal madman and their diabolical scheme, so you'll have to (get to?) drive fast cars, wear life-like masks, take on false identities, conduct psychological warfare, and do whatever it takes to save the world.
 Because there's always a madman, and you're the best agent we've got!
-Although these games are text-based, they do contain music to appropriately set the tone whether you're in a dangerous predicament or out of harm's way for the moment (note that I am the developer of this game series)
+So far, two games are released - There's Always a Madman: Fight or Flight and There's Always a Madman: Do Your Worst.
+Three additional games in this series are announced, as detailed in the "Ones to keep an eye on" section below (note that I am the developer of this game series)

 Top marks, undercover (great spy games masquerading as non-spy games)